Click here to listen to a reading of this blog: |

 Prescription Medications

-Low levels of stomach acid can lead to your doctor diagnosing you with gastritis, which is basically inflammation of the lining of the stomach.
+Issues with stomach acid, such as reflux and heartburn, can lead to your doctor diagnosing you with gastritis, which is basically inflammation of the lining of the stomach.

 Optimal Thyroid Levels

-The main thing you can do is to make sure your thyroid condition is optimally medicated.
+The first step you can take is to make sure your thyroid condition is optimally medicated.
 Whether you’re on T4-only meds like Levothyroxine or Synthroid, a T3 and T4 combo or NDT, you want to aim for optimal levels.

 Diet

-Skipping meals, ignoring hunger, eating too much sugar, fatty meals or drinking alcohol or caffeine can worsen acid reflux or trigger it directly.
+Eating too much sugar, fatty meals, tomatoes, spicy food, drinking alcohol or caffeine can worsen acid reflux or trigger it directly.
 So keep these in mind and trial whether any are contributing to yours.

 Also, any disordered eating behaviours (such as skipping meals, ignoring hunger, eating a really low-calorie diet etc.) can also contribute to stomach issues.
 Some experience more reflux when they are not eating enough, or often enough (smaller snacks may work better than fewer, large meals).